KevinAst/MyWeb/FireWithin/MyFaith.md

 solidifying my relationship with God.
 But this is certainly a step in the right direction, and I thank God for his provision!

+## May the Lord Bless You

-- I pray that if you do not know the Lord, you will consider what I presented here, and ask him to come into your life.
+I pray that if you do not know the Lord, you will consider what has been presented here, and ask him to come into your life.

-- If you do know the Lord, I pray that God will bless you in your walk with Christ.
+If you do know the Lord, I pray that God will bless you in your walk with Christ.

-_In Christ,_
+_Yours In Christ,_

 **&lt;/Kevin&gt;**